CrystalLee/Python-Study-Note/README.md

 # Learning Map

-Here is a note for myself to record what topic I've studied in terms of python coding skill , Advanced analytics skills as well as Machine Learning
+Here is a note for myself to record the topics I'm going to study in terms of python coding skill , Advanced analytics skills as well as Machine Learning

 ## Basic Knowledge (before study group)